-1. Brief overview of the Portuguese musical historiography.
-Portuguese music in the European and peninsular contexts.
+1. Brief overview of Portuguese musical historiography.
+Portuguese music in the European and Peninsular contexts.

 2. Sources for the study of medieval sacred music.
-Iberian "trovadores"´ repertoires.
+Iberian 'troubadour' repertoires.

 3. Musical life from 14th to 16th centuries.
-The toyal chapel and the polyphonic "schools".
+The Royal Chapel and the polyphonic 'schools'.

-4. The Philippine domination.
+4. The rule of the Philips.
 The main centres of musical activity for sacred polyphony.
 Secular and instrumental music in 16th and 17th centuries.

-5. The Italianization of the musical scene during the reign of João V. Church music, opera, instrumental and domestic music in the 18th century.
+5. The Italianization of musical activity during the reign of João V. Church music, opera, instrumental and domestic music in the 18th century.